 In 2016, I suffered the great loss to cancer of my beloved husband, Barry.
 Learning to live without him is a great and enduring loss, yet I also am alive to the great gifts which remain: nature, family and friends, and creativity.
 I look forward to further adventures exploring, writing and making while I still am able to.

 Currently I am completing my memoir about the childhood of a writer, raised by exceptional artist parents and also by the Canadian landscape.

-Still feeling I would need six lives to do all that excites me, I am enriched by music, including playing my big upright piano, fibre arts, which include weaving, spinning, knitting, sewing, quilting and hooking what I hope are painterly rugs.
+Five years after my husband’s death, I am still feeling I would need six lives to do all that excites me, I am enriched by music, including playing my big upright piano, fibre arts, which include weaving, spinning, knitting, sewing, quilting and hooking what I hope are painterly rugs.
 So much to read, so much to learn… But then, there is also the great joy of watching the pointed copper buds of the nearby beech tree unfurl, or the profound setting of the sun on the neaby lake.

 All of this, I hope to write about here.